Navigation » List of Schools » Prince George Community College » Biology » Biology 2060 – Anatomy and Physiology II » Summer 2020 » Lecture Exam 1

 Question #2

-D increase the oxygen carrying capacity of the blood.
+D increase the carbon dioxide carrying capacity of the blood.

-E decrease the oxygen carrying capacity of the blood.
+E increase the oxygen carrying capacity of the blood.

 Question #3